camiloumanadajud/FtaCoder/ReadMe.md

 This python package automatically determines if a topic is covered by a Free Trade Agreement (FTA) and whether the topic is excluded from dispute settlement mechanisms.

-It genereates both a html file with the analysis that you can open in any browser and a csv file for quantitative analysis.
+It generates both a html file with the analysis that you can open in any browser and a csv file for quantitative analysis.

 The package includes the [TOTA full text machine-readable corpus of preferential trade agreements](https://github.com/mappingtreaties/tota).
+The corpus is distributed under Creative Commons Attribution-NonCommercial 4.0 International license.
+It should be cited as: Wolfgang Alschner, Julia Seiermann & Dmitriy Skougarevskiy (2017): Text-as-data analysis of preferential trade agreements: Mapping the PTA landscape, UNCTAD Research Paper No. 5, UNCTAD/SER.RP/2017/5.

 ## Installation

-1. Dowloand or code the package from this repository
+1. Download or code the package from this repository

 2. Add the following code at the top of your Python script
 ```